lvanschilfgaarde/lordcephei.github.io/pages/dmft1.md

   nf0  9.0
   beta 50.0
   ~~~
-  The run	should now be send using a submission script on, let's say 20 cores.
-Important parameters (that may need to be adjusted during the loop) are nom, Nmax and M. To start with, we can set them to nom 130 Nmax 200 and M 20000000.
+  The run	should now be sent using a submission script on, let's say 20 cores.
+Important parameters (that may need to be adjusted during the loop) are nom, Nmax and M. Their explanation is reported as a comment in the *PARAMS* file itself.
+To start with, we can set them to nom=130 Nmax=200 and M=20000000.
+As shown above.

-  After the run you need to broad sigma using the program brad_sig.x
+  After the run you need to broad sigma using the program **brad_sig**
   ~~~
   cd itX_qmcrun
   cp ../qmcinput/broad_sig.x .
   echo 'Sig.out 130 l "55  20  130" k "1 2 3 4 5"'| ./broad_sig.x > broad.log
   ~~~
-  For a clearer explanation on how broad_six.f90 works, we refer to its commented header.
+  For a clearer explanation on how **broad_six** works, we refer to its commented header.